-If you haven’t started to plan your holiday ecommerce campaigns yet, now’s the time — the holiday season is just around the corner!
+If you haven’t started your holiday e-commerce plan yet, now’s the time!

 Step #1: Review Last Year’s Holiday Campaign